Blog post

 What do you need?

 If you’re trying Via Ferrata for the first time you should go with an experienced guide.
-This is why adventure breaks like Gressoney Adventures are perfect for trying new activities like Via Ferrata.
 In terms of kit you’ll need a helmet, harness and a Via Ferrata lanyard (designed to work as a shock absorber should you fall) – you might also want to take gloves, climbing shoes and a backpack.
 A guide should provide you with the essential kit you might need for your first climb.

 My experience